About Farmers Pride

 Board of DirectorsClick image for more information

 Travis Gutz has farmed south of Osmond for 25 years with his wife, Linda.
 They have corn, soybeans, alfalfa, and prairie hay; along with a cow-calf herd.
 Travis is a 1990 graduate of Osmond High School; Northeast Community College in 1992 and South Dakota State University in 1994.
 Travis and Linda are members of Immanuel Lutheran Church in Osmond.
-They have three grown children - Levi (and his wife Rachel) live in Waukee, IA; Seth (and his wife Lexie) live in Waco, TX and Hannah is a Junior and UNL majoring in Ag-Business.
+They have three grown children - Levi (and his wife Rachel) live in Waukee, IA; Seth (and his wife Lexie) live in Solon, IA and Hannah (and her husband Tanner Crosley) live in Ashland, NE, and five grandchildren.

 Derek started farming in 1994 after graduating from Wayne State College with a Bachelor of Science Degree in Business Administration with an emphasis in accounting and agribusiness.
 After serving as an associate board member, he has been a full time board member since 2004 and now serves as board secretary.
 Derek and his wife Jenny, a registered nurse at Faith Regional in Norfolk, live and farm south of Battle Creek.
 Their son Caleb and his wife Rachel are also part of the farming operation where corn, soybeans, alfalfa, grass hay, and angus cattle are raised.
 Their daughter Rachel resides in Lincoln with her husband Kenny and baby daughter Brinley.
 She is also a registered nurse.
 Ryan, their youngest son is a Junior at Battle Creek High School.
 Derek & Jenny are members at St. John in Battle Creek where Derek has served as trustee and school board member.
 Currently he is serving as a second team member of the Madison County FSA committee.
 In his spare time Derek enjoys summertime family outings at the lake, camping and traveling.